matthiask/406.ch/posts/20250415-django-javascript-modules-and-importmaps.md

 However, it doesn't fully address the scenario where a third-party **Django** app (a Python package) ships JavaScript modules that need to be integrated into your application.

-I still use a bundler for most of my JavaScript from `node_modules`, so I don't need this specific functionality yet, but it may become more important as browser module support improves.
+I still use a bundler for most of my JavaScript from `node_modules`, so I don't need this specific functionality yet.
+That will probably change in the future.

 ## Using bundlers